A: Descriptions of a job and an execution plan are as follows:

 A: Check whether the running mode of the Spark Streaming job is “yarn-client.”
 If yes, we recommend that you change it to the “yarn-cluster” mode.
 E-MapReduce is not currently optimized for monitoring the status of Spark Streaming jobs in the “yarn-client” mode.

 A: One simple method is to use the complete OSS URI.
 For more information, see: Development Manual > Development Preparation.

 A: Check whether the path protocol header of the job jar package is “ossref” in the job configuration.
 If the protocol header is different, change it to “ossref”.

 A: The E-MapReduce contains a master node and multiple slave (or worker) nodes.
-The master node does not participate in data storage and computing tasks, and the slave nodes are used for data storage and computing.
+The master node does not participate in data storage and computing tasks and the slave nodes are used for data storage and computing.
 For example, in a cluster with three 4-core 8G machines, one of the machines serves as the master node and the other two serve as the slave nodes.
 In this case, the available computing resources of the cluster are two 4-core 8G machines.

 A: A simple method is to modify the mapred-site.xml file.
 For example:

-You then only need to add the library file you need.
+Then add the library file you need.

 A: See the following.